-In several wars, being shot in the ass was known as a "million-dollar wound", because it was serious enough to get you medically discharged and shipped home but not in any way debilitating once it had healed, and, as such, worth a million dollars to a war-weary grunt.
+In several wars, being shot in the ass was known as a "million-dollar wound", because it was serious enough to get you medically discharged and shipped home but not permanently debilitating in any way once it had healed, and, as such, worth a million dollars to a war-weary grunt.

 If you happen to deliver one of these, a "turn the other cheek" one-liner is always good form.

 - Happens to Amata in Aquarion Evol a few times to stop him from floating/his emotions getting out of control.